Two days on the Shuya River. Rafting

 • meals according to the program;

-• rental of rafting equipment: rafts, oars, helmets, life jackets, sealed packages, motor;
+• rental of rafting equipment: rafts, paddles, helmets, life jackets, sealed packages, motor;

 • camp equipment rental: personal utensils, seats, campfire equipment, tents, thermal insulation mats, sleeping bags;

-• a visit to the bathhouse at the end of the route.
+• a visit to the sauna at the end of the route.

 Paid extra